 Greg Bogh became the deciding vote on City Council, and opened up his remarks to the audience with "This could be a game changer."
 Mayor Bogh, clearly seeing the vision put forth by Craig and the Wine Alliance, awarded us the $3,035 and an additional $2,000 in in-kind help from the City to help further offset the costs of fundraising for an AVA.

-The is the most significant step the YVWA has made toward establishing a viticultural area in the Yucaipa Valley.
-We have raised funds over $5,000 and now received the public support of 4 Council Members to create a wine region in Yucaipa.
-With these seed funds, we'll begin the process for applying for the AVA, which Vice President Preston Todd, Board Member John Leuer, and President Craig Suveg have named the Yucaipa Valley District AVA.
+This is the most significant step the YVWA has made toward establishing a viticultural area in the Yucaipa Valley.
+We have raised over $5,000 in funds and now received the public support of 4 Council Members to create a wine region in Yucaipa.
+With these seed funds, we'll begin the process for applying for the AVA, which Vice President Preston Todd, Board Member John Leuer, and President Craig Suveg have tentatively named the Yucaipa Valley District AVA.